-- 1. An application fee of \$25.00 is due with new applications.
-This fee is non-refundable.
-Currently enrolled students may communicate their intent to re-enroll by returning a Letter of Intent along with a non-refundable \$100.00 registration fee (per child) in March.
-To be considered for re-enrollment a family MUST return this Letter of Intent and registration fee. - 2.
+- 1. A non-refundable Application Fee of \$25.00, and a non-refundable Registration Fee of \$100.00 will be billed to all newly enrolled students.
+Currently enrolled students will have their Registration Fee included with their March tuition bill.
+Payment of this Registration Fee will be considered notice that the student intends to enroll for the upcoming school year. - 2.
 A non-refundable Comprehensive Fee is due each year in order to secure your child's spot.
 For currently enrolled students the due date is May 1st.
 For new students this non-refundable fee is due upon receipt of acceptance letter. - 3.
+A non-refundable Technology Fee of \$100 is due each year. - 4.
 All families are required to pay a one month's tuition deposit in July of each year.
 This fee is held as a deposit until the month of May, or the student's last month of school.
-Monthly tuition payments are made in ten equal payments, July through April. - 4.
-Tuition payments must be received by the first of each month.
-A \$15.00 late fee will be charged for each payment received after the 5th working day of each month.
+Monthly tuition payments are made in ten equal payments, July through April. - 5.
+Tuition payments must be received by the fifth working day of each month.
+A \$15.00 late fee will be charged for payments received after the fifth working day of each month.
 Failure to make payment by the 15th day of the month constitutes withdrawal of student from school.
-Payments returned from the bank as "insufficient funds" will incur an NSF check charge of \$15.00. - 5.
+Payments returned from the bank as "insufficient funds" will incur an NSF check charge of \$15.00. - 6.
 A written one month advance notice is required for withdrawal from school for any reason.
 Failure to give such notice will result in forfeiture of any prepaid tuition.
 Notice of early withdrawal from school must be given in writing by March 1st.
-Families failing to give notice prior to March 1st will be held responsible for tuition through the remainder of the term. - 6.
-Refund policy:

-- a.
-The application fee and registration fee is non-refundable. - b.
+Families failing to give notice prior to March 1st will be held responsible for tuition through the remainder of the term. - 7.
+Refund policy: - a.
+The Application Fee and Registration Fee is non-refundable. - b.
 The Comprehensive Fee is non-refundable. - c.
 Any unused tuition fees are refundable up to March 1st of term contingent upon a 30-day written notice.
 No tuition fees will be refunded after March 1st. - d.
 No tuition will be refunded for days or weeks missed due to illness or vacation.